 First, our team will complete an FBA to determine the root causes of any interfering behaviors like self-injury or aggression.

 Next, our team will work with out clients, their family, and other professionals (e.g., a speech and language pathologist, teacher, etc.) to determine a more effective way for our client to communicate.

 Finally, our clinicians will work to teach the client the relation between the communication response and obtaining the preferred item or activity.
 Over time, the goal is for the client to use the functional communication response (FCR) independently.

 Once the intervention is found to be effective, we will work with the family to ensure the FCR is effective across multiple settings and generalizes to new caregivers.
 We may also work to establish additional FCRs for other items and activities that were identified to increase the probability of target behavior during the FBA.

 Contact Journey ABA Today

 At Journey Autism & Behavioral Care Centers, we’re committed to providing support to both our clients and their families or caregivers.
-From diagnosis to adulthood, we offer adaptable treatment plans that address challenging behavior before it escalates.
-And for the loved ones of those with ASD, we provide trainings as well as ongoing support.
+From diagnosis to adulthood, we offer adaptable treatment plans that address interfering, potentially harmful behavior to help our clients be successful, no matter what their age.

-Learn more about the autism treatment programs we offer by connecting with our Family Support Team today at 844.222.4513.
+Learn more about our ABA treatment programs by connecting with our Family Support Team today at 844.222.4513.